Twitter bans political ads ahead of 2020 U.S. election

 "This is about paying for reach.
 And paying to increase the reach of political speech has significant ramifications that today's democratic infrastructure may not be prepared to handle," he tweeted.
 "It's worth stepping back in order to address."

-Twitter currently only allows certified campaigns and organizations to run political ads for candidates and issues.
-The latter tend to advocate on broader issues such as climate change, abortion rights and immigration.
+"If you're a challenger, advertising allows you to make up that difference," he said.
+"It's very hard to organically grow an audience for a state assemblyman campaign."

+Shupe, whose public relations firm has won awards for its use of ads on Facebook, called Twitter's decision "incredibly dumb."

-The company said it will make some exceptions, such as allowing ads that encourage voter turnout.
+Twitter said it will make some exceptions, such as allowing ads that encourage voter registration.
 It will describe those in a detailed policy it plans to release on Nov.
-15.
+15, and the policy will take effect Nov.
+22.

-It will also still allow politicians to freely tweet their thoughts and opinions, which can then be shared and spread.
-Trump's Twitter feed in particular is known for his often bombastic and controversial tweets that are shared widely.
+Twitter will still allow politicians to freely tweet their thoughts and opinions, which can then be shared and spread.
+Trump's Twitter feed in particular is known for often bombastic and controversial tweets that are shared widely.

-Twitter said in June that political figures and world leaders who tweet abusive or threatening messages might get slapped with a warning label, but the tweets would remain on the site.
-Twitter has not yet used this warning label.

-Federal campaigns are expected to spend the majority of advertising dollars on broadcast and cable channels during the 2020 election, according to advertising research firm Kantar, and about 20% of the total $6 billion in spending on digital ads.
+Federal campaigns are expected to account for the majority of advertising dollars on broadcast and cable channels during the 2020 election, according to advertising research firm Kantar.
+They will also be responsible for roughly 20% of the total $6 billion in spending on digital ads.

 ------

-AP reporters Amanda Seitz in Chicago, Will Weissert in Washington, and Tali Arbel and Mae Anderson in New York contributed to this article.
+AP reporters David Klepper in Providence, Rhode Island, Amanda Seitz in Chicago, Will Weissert in Washington, Mae Anderson in Atlanta and Tali Arbel in New York contributed to this article.